-There is no escaping these feelings, but what we want to share here are stories from the education community that made us laugh, gave us hope, or simply allowed us to forget the current circumstances for a moment.
+There is no escaping these feelings, but what we want to share here are stories from the education community in the midst of a rapid transition to distance learning that made us laugh, gave us hope, or simply allowed us to forget the current circumstances for a moment.
 Good news still exists.

 1. Opting for Student-Centered Learning

 Will Ehrenfeld, a Social Studies Teacher in New York, quickly struggled with attendance and engagement in the new online learning environment his school deployed.
 To cope, he looked at this as an opportunity to revisit why he became a teacher and his personal mission.

 “I thought about how to motivate students to complete work from their bedrooms or kitchen tables and how to get them excited about their learning when we have to fight through shaky connections just to see each other.”

 So, after a week, he canceled classes opting to instead assign independent research projects, which he will collaborate on with students.
 In doing so, he is handing the power to the students and allowing them to ask, “what do I want to learn?”